baloise-incubator/getting-started/README.md

 ## Access
 You can access the platform at [https://console.baloise.dev/](https://console.baloise.dev/).
-Access is management by GitHub as a SSO provider.
+Access is managed by GitHub as a SSO provider.
 Therefore you need to have a GitHub account.

 In order to get access to our cluster you need to get an invitation to the [baloise-incubator](https://github.com/baloise-incubator) organisation.